 The natural process of human conditioning is a culprit that often leaves us feeling hopelessly unable to improve our current situation and circumstances.
 For all of us, the bad news is that lasting change is hard to manifest in our lives because of the habitual mental, emotional, and behavioral patterns that we become accustomed to.
 The good news, however, is that with the appropriate understanding of what has to happen to create meaningful change, we can take decisive steps toward improving any facet of our lives.

 The Brain and Neuroplasticity:

-The billions of neurons in our brains communicate with each other by sending electro-chemical signals back and forth through neural pathways, or synaptic connections.
+The billions of neurons in our brains communicate with each other by sending electrochemical signals back and forth through neural pathways, or synaptic connections.
 These neural pathways, which develop throughout our lives, allow our neurons to send messages to and from the various task-specific regions in our brains.
-It is estimated that there are over 100 trillion neural connections in the human brain, and that the neural pathways that we form can be either strengthened or weakened depending on how often a particular connection is made.
-Our habitual behaviors, for example, have strong neural pathway connections, where as a behavior that we are trying to learn would have a weak one.
+It is estimated that there are over 100 trillion neural connections in the human brain and that the neural pathways that we form can be either strengthened or weakened depending on how often a particular connection is made.
+Our habitual behaviors, for example, have strong neural pathway connections, whereas behaviors that we are trying to learn would have weak ones.

-The significance of neuroplasticity should not be understated in anyway because it gives us the ability to change our negative behavioral patterns and emotional responses in favor of more life-affirming alternatives.
-If particular neural pathways, or streets, are hurting the brain’s overall harmony, wouldn’t it be better to replace them in favor of a more effective and efficient routes?
+The significance of neuroplasticity should not be understated in any way because it gives us the ability to change our negative behavioral patterns and emotional responses in favor of more life-affirming alternatives.
+If particular neural pathways, or streets, are hurting the brain’s overall harmony, wouldn’t it be better to replace them in favor of more effective and efficient routes?